 Once ClaimMaster identifies rejections in the OA, you can also click on the Download cited art button to download PDFs of the cited references from the USPTO/EPO.
 You’ll get a list of all successful downloads in the window, from where you’ll be able to open the files or email/print them.

-- Generate Office Action response shells and packages with supplementary documents
+9. Generate Office Action response shells and packages with supplementary documents

-You can generate multiple documents, such as OA response and reporting letters/emails, simultaneously – just select the desired documents in the table and click on Generate selected shells button.
-These documents will have configured replacement fields replaced with the specific OA and bibliographic data.
+Once you confirm that the OA summary and bibliographic data is correct, you can proceed to generate any number of shell documents based on the templates pre-configured in ClaimMaster.
+You can generate multiple documents, such as OA response and reporting letters/emails, simultaneously – just select the desired documents in the table and click on Generate shell(s) selected below button.
+These documents will have the configured replacement fields populated with the specified OA, bibliographic, and claims data.
+To select multiple documents at once, you can define and save commonly-used documents groups.

-The results could be saved to a specified directory or stored in a zip file.
+In addition, you can tell ClaimMaster to create OA packages that include other documents in addition to the filled-out shells.
+You can specify this under the Save Settings tab.
+All generated documents could be saved to a specified directory or stored in a zip file.
 For example, your OA response packet might include:

 * Draft Response – an office action response shell with your application information, caption, response, current claim language, and rejection bases already populated;